JayHoltslander/Structured-Data-JSON-LD/README.md

 You can link snippets together and reuse them ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)) by defining and referencing their ``@id`` (These are called "Node identifiers") Learn more about them [here](https://webmasters.stackexchange.com/a/98578/77742).

 ## Installation
 **A.)** Use [Google Tag Manager](https://www.google.com/analytics/tag-manager/) to insert the code with the "Custom HTML" tag.
 (See screenshot below.)
 Why Tag Manager?
-Because Tag Manager can dynamically change the Structured Data based on the content of the page! (eg: Blog posts) See [this article](https://moz.com/blog/using-google-tag-manager-to-dynamically-generate-schema-org-json-ld-tags) for more information.
+Because Tag Manager can dynamically change the Structured Data based on the content of the page! (eg: Blog posts) See [this article](https://moz.com/blog/using-google-tag-manager-to-dynamically-generate-schema-org-json-ld-tags) for more information on how to do that.
   * [Add schema markup site using Google Tag Manager](https://searchengineland.com/add-schema-markup-site-using-google-tag-manager-272516)
   * [Adding JSON-LD structured data with Google Tag Manager](https://yoast.com/structured-data-google-tag-manager/)

-**B.)** Hand code it in.
+**B.)** Hand code it in and manually keep it up to date.
+(Ugh)

 **C.)** Use a Wordpress plugin of some type.